It’s been a month ago from today since I shared my design plans and mood board for our multi-function cozy minimalist guest bedroom makeover.

 Before we dive into the reveal, here’s a reminder of how the bedroom looked on move-in day.
 It was my youngest son’s room until my oldest son moved 700 miles away to attend the University of Chicago.

 After that, my youngest son claimed my oldest son’s room.
+I don’t blame him.
+He now has his own built-in bed in a cozy alcove with tons of storage and he can tell his friends that his bedroom was featured in the October 2017 edition of This Old House Magazine.
 Therefore, I was left with a spare room perfectly fit to be used as a guest bedroom.
 Well, except for the wall color and wallpaper border.

 And here’s how the room looks after I gave it a budget-friendly makeover!

 *A source list for the items purchased and paint colors are at the bottom of the post.

 One of the biggest changes we made to the room was adding a black shiplap accent wall to make the space stylish and fresh.
 For about $40 (plus the cost of paint), we added interest and a modern texture while giving the room a wow factor.

 When doing a dark-colored faux shiplap wall, it’s really important to paint the wall behind it the same color.
 To save time and paint, you can just paint horizontal strips where the gaps will be with a sponge roller.

 If you’ve never done a faux shiplap wall, it’s easier than you might think.
 See our tutorial & tips for installing it.

 Then, check out this post on what type of plywood we always use for faux shiplap.